en

 START DATE AND DURATION

-The Daily Allowance (IG) starts from the day of the beginning of the tuberculosis disease even if it was initially certified as a common illness.
-The compensation is paid for the entire treatment period, i.e. until the stabilisation or recovery date.
+• starts from the day of the onset of the tuberculosis, even if initially certified as a common illness;

 WHAT AM I ENTITLED TO?

-• following 180 days, it is reduced to the fixed amount established annually by ministerial decree;
+• after 180 days, it is reduced by the fixed amount established each year by ministerial decree;

-• it is payable in a fixed amount to those who are not entitled to social security protection for the illness;
+• in a fixed amount to those who are not entitled to protection;

-• 50% of the fixed amount is reduced for SO category pension holders;
+• reduced by 50% of the fixed amount for “SO” category pension holders;

 WITHDRAWAL OF BENEFIT